Exabyte-io/express/README.md

 ## Contribution

 This repository is an [open-source](LICENSE.md) work-in-progress and we welcome contributions.
 We suggest forking this repository and introducing the adjustments there, the changes in the fork can further be considered for merging into this repository as explained in [GitHub Standard Fork and Pull Request Workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

+## TODO list

+Desirable features for implementation:

+- Add support for other properties
+- Add support for other types of applications, parsers and extractors
+- other (TBA)